twilio/sendgrid-oai/README.md

 # Sendgrid's OpenAPI Specification

+> Pinned version for testing the public docs.

 This repository contains [OpenAPI](https://www.openapis.org/) documents

 The SendGrid OAI specifications are automatically generated from the SendGrid OAS specifications using the `sendgrid-oas-transpiler`.